saichennu440/craft-store/docs/payment-flow.md

 # Payment Flow Documentation

 ## Overview
-This document explains the complete payment processing flow using PhonePe integration in the Craftly e-commerce platform.
+This document explains the complete payment processing flow using PhonePe integration in the Clay 2 Crafts e-commerce platform.

 ## Architecture